sekoyo/react-js2css-theme/README.md

 - Switching CSS Variables for themes is unpleasant for users of your component, JS objects are easier to deal with.

-- CSS Variables changes are much, much faster than React re-renders via Context which is what CSS-in-JS solutions do.
+- CSS Variable changes are much faster than React re-renders via Context which is what CSS-in-JS solutions do.

 - If you care about performance and bundle size and want to avoid CSS-in-JS solutions altogether you can still provide a nice JS theme object interface to your users.